 (6) An offer shall not be withdrawn during the time it is open to be accepted, unless the Court otherwise orders.

-(7) An offer is open to be accepted within the period referred to in paragraph (5) notwithstanding that during that period the party to whom the offer (the first offer) is made makes an offer (the second offer) to the party who made the first offer whether or not the second offer is made in accordance with this Order.
+(7) An offer is open to be accepted within the period referred to in subrule (5) notwithstanding that during that period the party to whom the offer (the first offer) is made makes an offer (the second offer) to the party who made the first offer whether or not the second offer is made in accordance with this Order.

-(8) The time prescribed for the purposes of paragraphs (1) and (5) is —
+(8) The time prescribed for the purposes of subrules (1) and (5) is —

 (a) where the trial is before a jury — after the Judge begins to sum up to the jury; or